fukugit/example-fontawesome-in-sass-with-webpack/README.md

 # example-fontawesome-in-sass-with-webpack
 This project explains that the way of the usage of FontAwesome in Sass with Webpack.
-I've faced some problems when trying it, so that I put together it in the [problem](#problem).
-Some problems got [fixed](#there-are-fixed-problem) by myself, unfortunately, one [problem](#there-is-not-fixed-problem) didn't.

-This project explains that the way of the usage of FontAwesome in Sass with Webpack.
 I've faced some problems when trying it.
 Hence, I put together it in this [problem](#problem).
 Some of those got [fixed](#there-are-fixed-problem) by myself.
 Unfortunately, another [problem](#there-is-not-fixed-problem) didn't.